 “Oh, great,” I murmured, putting my binoculars back in my pack.
 “Just great, like it hasn’t been bad enough.”

-We were headed north up the A Shau Valley, probably outrunning whatever elements of support battalion might send, and once the Skyraiders pulled out all we’d have was artillery, until I could get the 106 recoilless set up, if I could get it ordered somehow, delivered and then set up.
+We were headed north up the A Shau Valley, probably outrunning whatever elements of support battalion might send, and once the Skyraiders pulled out all we’d have was artillery, until I could somehow get the 106 recoilless ordered, delivered and set up.

 “Marshmallows!”
 Casey yelled out, to no one listening, with a giant smile and one hand pointing at the patches of burning jungle on the far shore.